 If oestrogen is the angel on your right shoulder, progesterone is the irritable devil on your left.
 This hormone increases shortly after ovulation and generally causes a glum, anxious mood.
 Science indicates that progesterone stimulates the amygdala — the part of your brain responsible for your fight-or-flight responses.
 Triggering the amygdala could make you feel super-stressed and maybe even a little depressed, pushing you into fight and flight reactions.

 Food and anxiety

 Everything you eat affects your mental state.
+Like the saying goes, “We are what we eat.”
 So we’d like to refer to your gut as your ‘second brain’.
 Your gut plays a leading role in healing mood disorders.
 When you eat to improve your health, you improve many areas of well-being as well.

 Food impacts your neurotransmitter levels of serotonin and dopamine, both of which play a big part in how you feel and perceive the world.
 Serotonin, for example, is responsible for mood, sleep cycles, and appetite control.
 And over 80% of this is made in your gut.

 When levels of this neurotransmitter drop, the results can be mood disorders, anxiety, and depression.
 This is one reason why we crave carbohydrates such as pasta, bread, and lollies, all of which raise serotonin levels quickly but temporarily.